s01242098JuanEspindola/Lab7-readme.md/README.md

 ### Object Oriented Programming (OOP)
 #### What are the methods and the property of the shark class?
 Methods are a special type of function that is defined inside a class.
 These functions are indented under the Shark class, they are called methods.
 Methods are a special type of function that is defined inside a class.
 A class called Shark that has two associated functions
+### What is the purpose of a constructor?
+Also called the __init__ method, you can use it to initialize data.
+It is the first definition of any class.It is executed as soon as an object of a class is instantiated.